dystonse/dystonse-tools/README.md

  * __GtfsRealtimeExport__ - Output a GTFS realtime feed like [bullrunner-gtfs-realtime-generator](https://github.com/CUTR-at-USF/bullrunner-gtfs-realtime-generator) does
  * __Analyse__ - Perform several statistical analyses on the collected delay data, focused on delay prediction
  * __MapToShape__ - Map (lat,lon)-Locations to shapes from a GTFS feed

+## News and Contact
+You can follow [@Dysonse](https://twitter.com/dystonse) on Twitter to stay up to date or get in touch.